yjpark1/steben/baselines/am/readme.md

 ## Usage

-To run the AM algorithm, use the `run_am.py` script.
+To run the AM algorithm, use the `python baselines/am/run_am.py` script.
 Here is a basic example:

 ```python
 from dataclasses import dataclass